-National Guard machine gun emplacement, Bloomington C&A Shops, summer 1922 (McLean County Historical Society)
+|National Guard machine gun emplacement, Bloomington C&A Shops, summer 1922 (McLean County Historical Society)

 Despite its post-war glow, the labor movement's optimism soon soured after the war.
 The Chicago Federation of Labor's ambitious plans to organize packinghouse and steel workers were defeated.
 The "American Plan" was formulated by business, promoting a non-union workplace.
 "We do not believe it to be the wish of the people of this country," a U.S. Steel official had said, "that a man's right to work shall be made dependent upon his membership in any organization (Brody, 107)."
 And a 1922 nationwide defeat of railroad shop workers crushed the AFL's largest contingent of industrial workers, a defeat that slowed local union efforts.

-The railroad's were the nation's largest industry.
+The railroads were the nation's largest industry.
 In 1917 the railroads operated on 360,000 miles of track and grossed four billion dollars.
 In 1920 2,236,000 workers served the industry, 400,000 of them shop workers.
 The nation's railroad repair shops were the nation's third largest manufacturer.
 Shop workers outnumbered meatpacking, iron and steel workers combined (Davis, 10-11).

 The 1,800 shop employees of the Chicago & Alton Railroad were McLean County's largest industrial workforce.
 They had organized in the early 1900s and were the labor community's backbone.
 Most were white, a mixed group of German, English, Irish, Swedish and German-Hungarian background.
 African-Americans worked in the roundhouse and the scrap yard but were denied union membership.
 Most shop workers had skilled trades -- blacksmiths, machinists, boilermakers, sheet metal workers, painters, carmen and carpenters.
 Through apprenticeship these workers passed on their craft and skills to their sons and a new generation of workers.
 Besides the Trades & Labor Assembly, they had their own railroad shop coalition, Systems Federation 29 (AFL), which bargained with the C&A.

 The Woodrow Wilson Administration meant positive changes for rail workers.
-The Adamson Act of 1916 gave operating railroaders -- engineers, fireman, trainmen and conductors -- the eight hour day.
+The Adamson Act of 1916 gave operating railroaders -- engineers, firemen, trainmen and conductors -- the eight hour day.
 Wilson established the Department of Labor and his first appointee, mine worker William B. Wilson, pushed union organization and recognition.
 One of the new Labor Department's first interventions was in Bloomington in 1913, when the federal government mediated contract talks between the C&A and System Federation 29.
 The railroad had refused to recognize the shop workers' combined group.
 Wilson sent in his commissioner of conciliation, James Hogan.
 Hogan succeeded, giving the C&A's shopmen a contract, recognition of their federated agreement and a modest pay hike.
 The breakthrough locally led to similar contracts on three other railroads (Davis, 32-33).

 Because of wartime traffic tie-ups and rail employees leaving for military services or higher wages in other industries, the federal government seized control of the railroads on January 4, 1918.
 President Wilson appointed his son-in-law, William G. McAdoo, as director general.
 One of his first actions was establishing a Railroad Wage Commission.
 He also issued General Order 8, which said there would be no discrimination in employment because of union membership.
-His wage board issued its findings in April 1918, calling for increased wages, but the mandate was scorned by workers because it were based on 1915 wage rates, not wartime wages.
+His wage board issued its findings in April 1918, calling for increased wages, but the mandate was scorned by workers because it was based on 1915 wage rates, not wartime wages.
 In response McAdoo formed the Railway Board of Adjustment, which set an eight hour day, time-and-a-half for overtime, and a 68 cent an hour wage rate for rail shop workers (ibid, 36-39).

 The rail workers wartime gains quickly ended.
 Congress passed the Transportation Act in February 1920, establishing the Railroad Labor Board to handle grievances and problems.
 In July 1920 the Board gave the shop workers another 13 cents an hour.
 With Republican Warren Harding's election that November the Board shifted to management's favor.
 On June 1, 1921 the Board cut rail workers wages 12.5 percent.
 In August overtime pay for Sundays and holidays was cut and in October, a prohibition against piecework was rescinded.
 Rail workers set a strike deadline for November 1, 1921.
 Harding's administration made promises to the operating unions and the strike was called off (ibid, 53-57).